ChesnovAE/jupyter_docker/README.md

         cd geo_app && jupyter notebook --generate-config
         ```

-    - Run python3 and type following, then enter your password and copy hashed password from output
+    - Run python3 interpreter and type following, then enter your password and copy hashed password from output

         ```
         from notebook.auth import passwd; passwd()